paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs

 \subsection{Formal operator representation and notes on parallelization}

-We can now give a more precise description of the procedure that was outlined in section~\ref{sec:the_essence}: To evolve a state $\ket{\psi(t)}$ with a sparse representation in the basis $\mathfrak{B}$ forward by one timestep: \begin{enumerate} \item First construct the effective Hilbert space $\mathcal{H}_\text{eff}(t)$ as described in~\eqref{eq:H_eff}.
-Formally, we can define $P_m$ to be the projector onto $\mathcal{H}_\text{eff}(t)$, where $m$ is the maximal neighbor order, although we do not construct such a projection operator numerically. \item Then evolve $\ket{\psi(t)}$ within this Hilbert space.
+We can now give a more precise description of the procedure that was outlined in section~\ref{sec:the_essence}: To evolve a state $\ket{\psi(t)}$ with a sparse representation in the basis $\mathfrak{B}$ forward by one timestep: \begin{enumerate} \item First construct the effective Hilbert space $\mathcal{H}_\text{eff}^{(m)}(t)$ as described in~\eqref{eq:H_eff}.
+Formally, we can define $P_m$ to be the projector onto $\mathcal{H}_\text{eff}^{(m)}(t)$, although we do not construct such a projection operator explicitly in memory. \item Then evolve $\ket{\psi(t)}$ within this Hilbert space.
 This can be formally written as $\tilde{U}(\delta t) = \exp(-i P_m H P_m \delta t/\hbar)$. \item Finally, if necessary, truncate the resulting state.
-This truncation can also be formally described as a projector $Q$, though no such projection operator is explicitly constructed. \end{enumerate} Thus, the action of a full step of the algorithm can be formally described as the mapping
+This truncation can also be formally described as a projector $Q$, but, once again, no such projection operator is explicitly constructed. \end{enumerate} Thus, the action of a full step of the algorithm can be formally described as the mapping

 where the essence of the method lies in determining the $m$-th order Hilbert space $\mathcal{H}_\text{eff}(t)$ (formally represented by $P_m$) and determining a suitable basis set to then truncate to (formally represented by $Q$).
 We will use the same terminology to discuss error scaling behavior in section~\ref{sec:performance}.